Anubhav652/ImageUploader/README.md

 # ImageUploader
 A image uploader built using PHP.
-No need to configure!
 Just upload it to your site and works!
+If you want to use admin, please go to adminconf.php and put your secure key to login at admin.php.
+Currently there is one feature in it, to delete.